 TN Visa: Working in the US

 For a Canadian applying for a job in the US, the most daunting question is not what are you greatest strengths and weakness, but rather when can you start?
-Before answering, the Canadian should have spoken with an immigration attorney and gotten specific advice tailored to his or her situation.
-Nevertheless, the good news is that generally the Canadian can answer next week and have enough time to secure a TN Visa.
+Before answering, the candidate should have spoken with an immigration attorney and gotten specific advice tailored to his or her situation.
+Nevertheless, the good news is that generally the candidate can answer next week and have enough time to secure a TN Visa.
 The main benefit of the TN Visa is that the application package can be prepared relatively quickly and Canadians can apply at a port-of-entry (airport/land border) with no processing time.
 Meaning, you apply for the TN and receive it the same day.
 So, let’s review the TN Visa requirements and some noteworthy points.

 Regarding the first criteria.
 There are almost 70 different TN professions.
-So, it is likely that the work to be done falls within one of the professions.
-Some categories are more closely scrutinized than others on this point.
+So, it is likely that the work falls within one of the professions.
+However, some categories are more closely scrutinized than others on this point.
 For example, the “Management Consultant” category does not require a bachelor’s degree to qualify and as such, is generally reviewed quite closely.
 Similarly, the “Economist” category attracts some extra attention as the category has been subject to abuse for years by those who are not in fact Economists.
 Officers will usually consult the Occupational Outlook Handbook to determine if an applicant’s proposed job duties match up with the requested category.

-Another crucial point about the TN is that the applicant must be entering the US to work for a US entity.
-The US entity can be owned by foreign nationals but must be located and legal operating in the US.
+Another crucial TN Visa requirement is that the applicant must be entering the US to work for a US entity.
+The US entity can be owned by foreign nationals but must be located and legally operating in the US.

 The TN Visa remains one of the most popular Visa options and for good reason.
 It can be a great tool to help you further your career.
 If you are considering applying for a TN Visa and have any questions about the TN visa requirements, book your free consult here!